How to Extract Followers from Any Twitter Account for Lead Gen

 | Conference/Event Accounts | Active professionals in your field | SaaS conferences, industry events |

-Pro Tip: Start with 3-5 accounts maximum.
+Pro Tip: Start with 3 to 5 accounts maximum.
 Quality targeting beats quantity.

 Step 2: Choose Your Extraction Method